quanterall/HaskellMaterials/basics/10-capability-constraints.md

 shows up in a type signature, it means the `m` in question has implementations of `MonadReadSQS` and `MonadWriteSQS`.
 This type of consolidation of capabilities can make sense depending on your particular needs in terms of code clarity.

+### Exercises (Capability constraints)

+1. Go back to the first exercise you did in [Has constraints](./09-has-constraints.md) and add type classes for the different effectful things you are doing in your program.
+As an example, make a constraint that describes the ability to download a file via HTTP.